hyperb1iss/hyperbliss.tech/README.md

 - 🔍 Optimized pathways ensuring discoverability across the web
 - 📊 Analytics to understand and enhance user experiences

-Stefanie Jane, the architect of this digital sanctum, is a multi-faceted technology wizard.
+Stefanie Jane, the architect of this digital sanctum, is a multi-faceted technology witch.
 Her expertise spans the entire software stack, from crafting captivating user interfaces with front-end sorcery, to conjuring scalable infrastructure, and the arcane arts of embedded systems and operating systems.
 With an alchemical blend of technical prowess and artistic vision, she creates holistic software experiences that are as beautiful as they are powerful.

 ## ✨ Features